///// START OF VIDEO SCHEMA ///// ///// END OF VIDEO SCHEMA /////

 In this article, we’re going to talk about what a sensor is, what it can do, and how it can be used in process control.
 You’ll also learn the various applications of sensors in industrial environments.

 OK…off we go.
-What is a sensor?
-A sensor is a device that senses something.
-Today we have sensors that can see, feel, hear, smell, and even taste.
+How do we define sensors?
+A sensor is a device that detects or senses something.
+Today, we have sensors that can see, feel, hear, smell, and even taste.

 Without sensors, our home and work lives would be quite difficult.
 For example, as you drive to work, the traffic lights at an intersection are controlled by sensors embedded in the road.
 These sensors detect your arrival at the intersection.